Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

-\paragraph{Optimization constraints} Throughout the optimization process, we deliberately restrict the search space to achieve execution triggers with specific characteristics.
+\paragraph{\textbf{Optimization constraints}} Throughout the optimization process, we deliberately restrict the search space to achieve execution triggers with specific characteristics.
 In order to comply with inlining, we exclude the newline token from being selected as possible substitution at step~(2).
 We also confine our search to \texttt{ascii} tokens.
 This is based on the observation that in real-world LLM-based applications, pre-processing might filter out less common \texttt{non-ascii} characters.
 In the same direction, we limit to \textit{printable} characters, thus preventing the use of tokens containing carriage return \TT{\textbackslash r} or back space \TT{\textbackslash b} as those might not be exploitable across all LLM's input interfaces.

-Additionally, we prevent the \textit{exact} use of special token combinations that are used as part of the prompt templates such as \TT{[INST]} or \TT{<<SYS>>} for the \textit{llama-chat-2} and \textit{Mistral} family of models.
+Additionally, we prevent the \textit{exact} use of special token combinations that are used as part of the prompt templates such as \TT{[INST]} or \TT{<<SYS>>} for the \textit{Mistral} family of models.
 The rationale here is that we expect preprocessing pipelines to prevent the use of such tags in user inputs.
-Indeed, as we observe in Section~\ref{sec:extags}, those tags can be exploited by an attacker to forge strong execution triggers.
+Indeed, as we observe in Section~\ref{sec:extags}, those tags can be exploited by an attacker to forge strong execution triggers. \new{We stress that if the attacker is aware that no filtering or normalization is applied by the target application, they can forge more effective triggers by relaxing all the added constraints, e.g., by creating a non-inline, Unicode, with non-printable characters and prompt formatting tags \nexec.}